llxp/udacity_fsnd_itemcatalog_backend/README.md

 The following actions can only be made, when logged in:<br/>
 A category can be added by pressing the plus button under the categories<br/>
 A category can be edited by pressing on the edit button under the items, when a category is selected<br/>
-A category can be deleted by going into the edit mode and then pressing the trash button<br/>
+A category can be deleted by going into the category edit mode and then pressing the trash button<br/>
 An new item can be added to the catalog by selecting a category and pressing the plus button under the items list<br/>
 An item can be edited by selecting an item and pressing the edit button under the description of the item<br/>
-An item can be deleted by selecting an item and pressing the edit button and then pressing the trash button<br/>
+An item can be deleted by going into the item edit mode and then pressing the trash button<br/>

 ## LICENSE ##
 This project is licensed under the MIT License - see the LICENSE.md file for details